 The biggest advantage of Lowe’s price-matching policy is its 30-day guarantee.
 When you shop at Lowe’s, you don’t have to worry about whether the item you’re buying might go on sale if you wait one more week.
 You know that if it does, you can come back and get the lower price.

 However, like many others, Lowe’s policy doesn’t work for many big-ticket items, such as appliances.
 It’s also limited to prices from local retail stores, and there’s no clear definition of “local.”
 If you live out in the country and Lowe’s is the only home center nearby, you’re likely to be out of luck when it comes to matching prices.

 Staples has a more generous price matching policy than any other store we’ve seen.
 This retailer goes one step beyond matching prices: Its 110% Price Match Guarantee promises that if you find a lower price, Staples will give you that price plus a 10% discount.

-Staples will match prices for any business that has both a retail store and an online store under the same brand name.
-It will also match prices on Amazon, even though it doesn’t have any brick-and-mortar stores.
+Staples matches prices for any business that has both a retail store and an online store under the same brand name.
+It matches prices from Amazon, even though it doesn’t have any brick-and-mortar stores.
 However, that applies only to products both sold and shipped by Amazon.
 The store doesn’t match prices for Amazon Marketplace sellers.

 How the Policy Works

 Getting a price match at Staples is as easy as 1-2-3:

 - Find a lower price.

 - Bring in proof of the lower price, such as a print ad or a website.

 - Show it to a store associate at the checkout or the customer service desk.